 - 1X point per dollar spent on all other purchases

-The Sapphire Preferred is offering its standard new cardmember bonus of 60,000 points after you spend $4,000 on purchases in the first 3 months from account opening.
+The Sapphire Preferred is offering its standard new cardmember bonus of 60,000 points after you spend $5,000 on purchases in the first 3 months from account opening.

-We value Ultimate Rewards points and ThankYou points at roughly the same value, so this is an even race for the best signup bonus.
+We value Ultimate Rewards points and ThankYou® points at roughly the same value, so this is an even race for the best signup bonus.

 Bonus Categories and Earning Potential

-With the earning-rate improvements that took effect in 2021, the Sapphire Preferred made up a lot of lost ground against the competition—including the Citi Premier card.
+With the earning-rate improvements that took effect in 2021, the Sapphire Preferred made up a lot of lost ground against the competition—including the Citi Strata Premier card.

 Key Benefits and Highlights

-Understandably for sub-$100 annual fee cards, the Citi Premier and Sapphire Preferred are relatively light on big-ticket perks.
+Understandably for sub-$100 annual fee cards, the Citi Strata Premier and Sapphire Preferred are relatively light on big-ticket perks.

 Along with the increased earning rates announced in August 2021, Chase also added two brand new benefits to the Sapphire Preferred.
-Cardholders will receive an annual $50 statement credit for a hotel stay booked through Chase Ultimate Rewards.
+Cardholders will receive an annual $50 statement credit for a hotel stay booked through Chase Travel.
 They will also receive an annual bonus equal to 10% of the points earned in the previous year.

 Who's Eligible for the Welcome Bonuses?

-To qualify for the Citi Premier 60,000-point bonus, you can't have received a new bonus on this card in the previous 48 months.
+To qualify for the Citi Strata Premier 60,000-point bonus, you can't have received a new bonus on this card in the previous 48 months.

 New Sapphire Preferred applicants have a few extra hurdles to jump through to get the increased 60,000-point bonus.
 In addition to Chase's 5/24 policy, you can't currently be a Sapphire card member and cannot have received a signup bonus on a Sapphire card in the previous 48 months.